Preparing Spin Squeezed States via Adaptive Genetic Algorithm: Genetic Algorithm optimizes Control Sequence

 \section{Genetic Algorithm optimizes Control Sequence}

 This section details the logic underpinning our adaptive GA-based optimization strategy for maximizing spin squeezing which can be broadly divided into three key parts:

-1. Encoding: GA commences by generating an initial population $P(x)=\{x_{1},x_{2},\ldots,x_{n}\}$ of candidate individuals~$x_{i}$($0<i\leq n$), where $n$ is the size of the prescribed population.
+1. Encoding: GA commences by generating an initial population where $n$ is the size of the prescribed population and $x_{i}$($0<i\leq n$) are candidate individuals.
 In this control scheme, each individual is encoded as a sequence of discrete control field values that are applied to the spin system over time.
 The initialized solutions are randomized which ensures diversity within the population, allowing for a broad exploration space of control sequence.

-2. Fitness Evaluation: We analyze the evolution of the spin squeezing parameters in a certain time interval, the values are employed to quantify the performance of each control sequence with the function: $F(x_i)=R(x_i)-R(x)_{min}$, where $R(x_i)$ is a measure of performance in GA signifying squeezing degree (final state) after the corresponding control sequence $x_i$ which is explained in detail later and $R(x)_{min}$ is the minimum in the population. $x_{i}=\left(\Omega_{1t, i},\Omega_{2t, i},\ldots,\Omega_{mt, i}\right)$ in the population is one encoded individual, where $\Omega_{kt, i} (1\leq k\leq m)$ indicates each control pulse in one-time interval, specifically, from~$kt$~to~$(k+1)t$.
+2. Fitness Evaluation: We analyze the evolution of the spin squeezing parameters in a certain time interval, the values are employed to quantify the performance of each control sequence with the function: $F(x_i)=R(x_i)-R(x)_{min}$, where $R(x_i)$ is a measure of performance in GA signifying squeezing degree (final state) after the corresponding control sequence $x_i$ which is explained in detail later and $R(x)_{min}$ is the minimum in the population. in the population is one encoded individual, where $\Omega_{kt, i} (1\leq k\leq m)$ indicates each control pulse in one-time interval, specifically, from~$kt$~to~$(k+1)t$.
 We simulate the open collective spin system dynamics under the influence of the control sequence, corresponding to the individual above.

 3. Tendentious Selection and Adaptive Genetic Manipulation: To acquire improved solutions as the iteration processes, we implement an elitism strategy based on the roulette wheel selection mechanism: individuals exhibiting higher fitness values, indicative of superior spin squeezing performance, are assigned a higher probability of being selected for the subsequent iteration with a smaller rate of elimination.
 And the probability of an individual $x_i$ being selected can be written as: $p_i = \frac{F(x_i)}{\sum_{l=1}^mF(x_l)}$, here $m$ is the total number of individual in the population.
 This selection mechanism, mimicking natural selection, ensures that desirable traits (i.e., control sequences leading to enhanced squeezing) are preferentially propagated through the generations.